 Could we have some guidance for server configuration in production?

-The exact server configuration will depend on the service you want to call.
-We present here the configuration used to process with
+The exact server configuration will depend on the service you want to call, the models selected in the Grobid configuration file (

 keep the concurrency at the client (number of simultaneous calls) slightly higher than the available number of threads at the server side, for instance if the server has 16 threads, use a concurrency between 20 and 24 (it's the option